fbpx

 7. Stockroom and van location tracking

-Much like being able to access your database everywhere you go, having the option to track vans also means you can track the items stored in them.
-This can go a long way towards helping you stay organised, even when you’re slammed!
+Much like being able to access your database everywhere you go, having the option to track vans also means you can track the items that’re stored inside them.
+Especially if they’re recorded accurately on your database.

-Explore the Best Stock Control System
+Explore Commusoft’s Stock Control System

 With these seven essential features of a stock control system, you now know what to be on the lookout for.
-It’s important to take these steps and sure-up stock management in your field service business.

 I'm eager to tell compelling stories and share great advice that helps field service businesses to build on their success.